Past Projects

 Nine hundred tamarack

-seedlings were purchased and on
+seedlings were purchased and

 April 10, 1999 the UCP held its first tree